kbuckleys/zenWORKS/README.md

 <h3>This is my dotfile repo for all to use, and for my own convenience.</h3>

 In my search for a GTK theme, I stumbled upon an old one called Kripton, which I found to be beautiful, but it didn't quite fit in with the rest of my setup.
-So I took it upon myself and created a Kripton color palette based on the GTK theme, and then made Kripton-based themes for the software I use, all of which go by their new name, ZENON.
+So I took it upon myself and created a Kripton color palette based on the GTK theme, and then made Kripton-based themes for the software I use, all of which now go by their new name, ZENON.
 This is going to be a work in progress, as I'm considering taking this seriously and kickstart a project to cover as many software and websites as possible.
 I highly doubt it could ever be on the same level as Catppuccin's or Nord's, but it's an enticing idea all the same.

 Here's a list of the absolute essentials for a functional setup.
 The rest of the stuff I use may be found in `pkglst`
 # Dependencies